lpozo1990/react_series/README.md

 ## React series dedicated to learning how React works.

 You will learn about topics such as:
-- communication between components
+### This branch comments on the use of communication between components via props
--  use of axios,
--  redux pattern,
--  among others.